batteries76/gentech-2019/term02/week04/day03.md

 <%= render partial: 'movies/form', locals: { movie: Movie.find(2), studio: @studio } %>
 ```

 This changes a few things here.
 Firstly, because we provided an existing record it changes the path to be the appropriate update path, `’/movies/2’`, and it helps by pre-filling the form fields with the appropriate values for us.
 The button also indicates that it is updating this entry, and not creating a new entry.
-Rails magic.
+Rails Magic.
 Believe.

 ### *Rails Strong Parameters*